concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 - **Good for:**
     - Behaviour that is needed throughout the app.
     - Common data sets needed in several components.
 - **Warning:** HOCs can hurt performance.
 If you're managing your `props` well else where, you can usually get away with this.
-If you're not, your User Experiance could deminish.
+If you're not, your User Experience could deminish.

 ---